 Making them either Lighter or making them darker without affecting the other two at any which combination, so if I was to adjust my Shadows my Mid-tones and Highlights will be safe so long as I don’t make a huge drastic adjustment which 99.9% of the time you will never do unless it is very specific to what you are doing.

-Let’s just do a little demonstration I’d like you to follow along to.
+Let’s just do a quick demonstration I’d like you to follow along to.

-It’s time to grab an image to use, any image will do for this demonstration, you can use yours or any interesting free stock if you desire.
+It’s time to grab an image to use, any image or photo will do for this demonstration, you can use yours or any interesting free stock if you desire.

 So look at the image above on the Tone Curves the main box with the line running through it, that side of the box works as follows when you shift the values.

-At the bottom, it is darker and as you move towards the top it gets lighter.
+At the bottom, it is darker and as you advance towards the top it gets lighter.

 The same goes for the bottom as well only the bottom is actually marked that you can see it.

-So now you know little basic lets now click on the top slider which is highlights! as you hover your mouse over the slider you will see the same predictor appears on your graph just as before.
+So now you know basic lets now hit the button on the top slider which is highlights! as you hover your mouse over the slider you will see the same predictor appears on your graph just as before.

 And when you move it you will notice the line on the actual diagonal line move just as the predictor pretty much shows you as we just discussed.

-By the way, if you want to Reset everything if you have played around with a few of those sliders etc. which you are totally free to do you can just click on ‘Reset’ at the bottom there just beside ‘Previous’
+By the way, if you want to Reset everything if you have played around with a few of those sliders etc. which you are totally free to do you can just hit the button on ‘Reset’ at the bottom there just beside ‘Previous’

 So the general rule is, up is lighter and down is darker and left is darker and right is lighter.